diegocassandri/golangbyexamples/readme.md

 This is a collection of Go Lang examples for study and reference.

-This examples are based on <https://gobyexample.com/>
+These examples are based on <https://gobyexample.com/>